-- With macronutrients and micronutrients we observed reduced root dieback and increased root growth because root density was increased by foliar nutrient application and the tree was more efficient in soil nutrient applied uptake. - Combined use of crop protection products and nutrition strategies appear to remediate HLBaffected trees.
+- With macronutrients and micronutrients we observed reduced root dieback and increased root growth because root density was increased and the tree was more efficient in nutrient uptake. - Nutrient leaching was significantly reduced with bi-weekly fertigation and retained nitrates in the top 6 inches. - Combined use of crop protection products and nutrition strategies appear to remediate HLBaffected trees.

-Improved canopy volumes and fruit yields with foliar applications of essential nutrients on of 'Valencia' sweet orange with 3x current recommendation.
+Improved canopy volumes and fruit yields with foliar applications of essential nutrients on 'Valencia' sweet orange with 3x current recommendation.